pagkly/Zed/Investopedia3/Rating.md

 ### Rating Agency Ratings

-For a bond, a rating agency will assess the bond's relative safety based upon the issuing entity's fundamental financial picture, which scrutinizes the issuer's [ability to repay](https://www.investopedia.com/terms/a/ability-to-repay.asp) the principal and make interest [payments](https://www.investopedia.com/terms/p/payment.asp).
+For a bond, a rating agency will assess the bond's relative safety based upon the issuing entity's fundamental financial picture, which scrutinizes the issuer's [[ability to repay]](https://www.investopedia.com/terms/a/ability-to-repay.asp) the principal and make interest [[payments]](https://www.investopedia.com/terms/p/payment.asp).

 The ratings for Moody's and S&P from highest to lowest in the investment grade category are Aaa/AAA, Aa1/AA+, Aa2/AA, Aa3/AA-, A1/A+, A2/A, A3/A-, Baa1/BBB+, Baa2/BBB and Baa3/BBB-.3 4

-Standard & Poor's is the provider of the [S&P 500 Index](https://www.investopedia.com/terms/s/sp500.asp), as well as a leading data source and index provider of independent credit ratings.
+Standard & Poor's is the provider of the [[S&P 500 Index]](https://www.investopedia.com/terms/s/sp500.asp), as well as a leading data source and index provider of independent credit ratings.
 S&P 500 Index is a widely utilized gauge for determining the overall health of the U.S. stock market.5

 Moody's is a provider of international financial research on government and commercial issued bonds.
 Moody's utilizes a rating system to judge a borrower's creditworthiness.
 This rating scale goes starts at Aaa (being of the highest quality) and goes to C (being of the lowest quality).3

 Fitch Ratings is also a credit rating agency that is international.
 This agency bases its ratings on factors such as how sensitive a company is to internal changes and the kind of debt the company holds.6 Fitch is used by investors as a guide to what investments will not default and will, in turn, lead to a solid return.

 The ratings assigned by the various rating agencies are based primarily upon the insurer's or issuer's creditworthiness.
-This rating can, therefore, be interpreted as a direct measure of the probability of [default](https://www.investopedia.com/terms/d/default2.asp).
+This rating can, therefore, be interpreted as a direct measure of the probability of [[default]](https://www.investopedia.com/terms/d/default2.asp).
 However, credit stability and priority of payment are also factored into the rating.